takodotid/tako-fivem-integration-resource/README.md

 ## Features

 1. **Playtime Tracking**: Automatically tracks and updates connected Tako users' playtime on the server.
-2. **Account Linking**: Allows users to link their Tako account with their FiveM server account for seamless integration with `/connect-tako <code>` command.
+2. **Account Linking**: Allows users to link their Tako account with their FiveM server account for seamless integration with `/tako connect <code>` command, or check their connection status with `/tako info`.

 ## Installation